-Table I-1 summarizes the potential benefits and impacts associated with widening and not widening IH 43 upon its reconstruction between Howard Avenue and Silver Spring Drive.
-The data presented in Table I-1 indicates that the cost of reconstructing this segment of IH 43 with additional lanes represents an estimated 17 percent increase in the cost of reconstructing these 10 miles of freeway to modern design standards, and that the additional lanes can largely be built within the existing right-of-way.
-The additional lanes would provide a 33 percent increase in traffic carrying capacity that would be expected to reduce traffic congestion and delay and the diversion of freeway traffic to surface arterial streets and congestion on those surface streets.
-Also, traffic safety would be improved with the widening of these 10 miles of freeway, as congestion related crashes would be reduced and traffic would be diverted from surface arterial streets to the freeway (a safer facility).
+Table 1.1 summarizes the potential benefits and impacts associated with widening and not widening IH 43 upon its reconstruction between Howard Avenue and Silver Spring Drive.
+The data presented in Table 1.1 indicate that the cost of reconstructing this 10-mile segment of IH 43 with additional lanes represents an estimated 17 percent increase in the cost of reconstructing to modern design standards, and that the additional lanes can largely be built within the existing right-of-way.
+The additional lanes would provide a 33 percent increase in traffic carrying capacity that would be expected to reduce traffic congestion, travel delay, and the diversion of freeway traffic to surface arterial streets.
+Also, traffic safety would be improved with the widening of these 10 miles of freeway, as congestion-related crashes would be reduced and traffic would be diverted from surface arterial streets to the freeway (a safer facility).

-Reconstructing IH 43 with additional traffic lanes would not be expected to require any acquisition of additional right-of-way, and therefore no acquisition of homes or businesses, or impacts on environmental corridor or natural resources would be expected.
-However, reconstructing this segment of IH 43 with additional lanes would be expected to increase impervious area by 30 acres (12 foot lane in each direction for 10 miles), with attendant impacts on storm water absorption and water quality.
+Reconstructing IH 43 with additional traffic lanes would not be expected to require any acquisition of additional right-of-way, and, therefore, no acquisition of homes or businesses, or impacts on environmental corridor or natural resources, would be expected.
+However, reconstructing this segment of IH 43 with additional lanes would be expected to increase impervious area by 30 acres (12-foot lane in each direction for 10 miles), with resulting impacts on storm water absorption and water quality.
 These 30 acres of impervious area would represent about 0.6 percent of the total estimated increase in impervious area under the Preliminary Plan within the Milwaukee, Menomonee, and Kinnickinnic watersheds that this 10-mile segment of IH 43 freeway is located.

-This 10-mile segment of IH 43 (along with the segment of IH 94 between the Zoo and Marquette Interchanges) in Milwaukee County is unique among the 270 miles of freeways in the Region and the 111 total miles proposed for reconstruction with widening in the Preliminary Recommended Plan in that located along much of this segment of freeway are densely populated residential neighborhoods.
-The concern and opposition to the widening of these segments of freeway is in part attendant to the perceived negative impacts on the neighborhoods immediately adjacent to the freeways.
-While analyses indicate that the populations that reside near this 10-mile segment of IH 43 would benefit from the improved accessibility and traffic safety attendant to its widening upon reconstruction, these populations would as well experience the impacts of being located adjacent to a heavily travelled freeway.
-A total population of 73,800 reside within one-half mile, and a total population of 33,900 reside within one-quarter mile, of this segment of IH 43.
-About 74 percent of this population within one-half mile are minorities, which exceeds the 29 percent minority population of the Region and the 54 percent minority population of Milwaukee County.
-About 76 percent of this population within one-quarter mile are minorities, which exceeds the 29 percent of minority population of the Region and 54 percent minority population of Milwaukee County.
+This 10-mile segment of IH 43 (along with the segment of IH 94 between the Zoo and Marquette Interchanges) is unique among the 270 miles of freeways in the Region and the 111 total miles proposed for reconstruction with widening in the Preliminary Plan in that densely populated residential neighborhoods are located along much of this segment of freeway.
+The concern and opposition to the widening of these segments of freeway is in part due to the perceived negative impacts on the neighborhoods immediately adjacent to the freeways.
+While analyses indicate that the populations that reside near this 10-mile segment of IH 43 would benefit from the improved accessibility and traffic safety resulting from its widening upon reconstruction, these populations would as well experience the impacts of being located adjacent to a heavily traveled freeway.
+A total of 73,800 residents live within one-half mile, and a total of 33,900 residents live within one-guarter mile, of this segment of IH 43.
+About 74 percent of residents within one-half mile and about 76 percent of residents within one-quarter mile are minorities, which exceeds the 29 percent minority population of the Region and the 54 percent minority population of Milwaukee County.
 A total of 14,700 families reside within one-half mile, and a total of 6,400 families reside within onequarter mile, of this segment of IH 43.
-About 32 percent of the families within one-half mile are families in poverty, which exceeds the 10 percent families in poverty in the Region and 16 percent families in poverty in Milwaukee County.
-About 34 percent of the families within one-quarter mile are families in poverty, which exceeds the 10 percent families in poverty in the Region and 16 percent families in poverty in Milwaukee County.
+About 32 percent of the families within one-half mile and about 34 percent of the families within one-quarter mile are families in poverty, which exceeds the 10 percent families in poverty in the Region and 16 percent families in poverty in Milwaukee County.